-The practicality, though, was a substandard tile finish job and a shower floor with multiple dead spots.
+The practicality, though, was a substandard tile finish job and a shower floor with multiple standing water dead spots.
 It’s no fun when your shower floor has low patches that don’t actually drain down the drain.
-That’s a recipe for fast short-term surface mold growth.
+That’s a recipe for fast short-term surface bacteria and mold growth.
 Plus it’s just no fun to end each shower standing, cold and dripping, kicking puddles at the drain.

 The (main) Problem